4 Writing Your Future

 Badly written text like the example above, fails to communicate with the reader.
 We’ve all been on the receiving end of badly written prose, especially when it comes to software and hardware documentation.
 When it is done well, writing quickly communicates what readers actually need to understand.

-4.5.2 Writing as recording
+4.5.2 Writing as Recording

 What were you doing on the March 6th 2013?
 You probably don’t know and I’ll bet you would probably struggle to find out.
 I don’t know what I was doing on March 6th 2013 either because I have no details written records for that day.
 If I was an obsessive–compulsive diarist (OCD), I’d have a written record of what happened to me on that day.
 But I’m not, so I don’t.
 The point here is that, writing doesn’t just communicate it also records what has happened, see figure 4.11.